hepsim-org/browser_proio/README.md

 # browser_proio
-Browser for MC events tuned to the HepSim repository
+A Java browser for MC events stored in ProIO format tuned to the HepSim repository